awslabs/aws-iot-device-client/docs/CONFIG.md

 `root-ca` *or* `--root-ca`: This is the path to your device's [Root Certificate Authority](https://www.amazontrust.com/repository/AmazonRootCA1.pem).

 `thing-name` *or* `--thing-name`: This is the name for your thing.
 It should be unique across your regional AWS account.
+Thing Name is also used as client id while connecting to the IoT core.

 **Next**: [File and Directory Permission Requirements](PERMISSIONS.md)